How employers can support Muslim employees during Ramadan

 Provide a quiet space for prayer

 Muslims are required to pray five times a day, and this is especially important during Ramadan.
 Employers could provide a quiet space where employees can pray and perform their religious obligations.
-Companies like Monzo Bank are setting an excellent example for the corporate world.
+Companies like Trainline, Vattenfall, Microsoft, BT Business and Virgin Media 02 are leading the way by having faith room available for employees.
+You can discover more companies that offer this benefit here.

 Be respectful of dietary restrictions